Afghan tribal revolts of 1944–1947: Background

 According to Alexander Davydov, causes of the revolts lay in the worsening conditions of farmers.
 Farmers and landlords were required to forfeit one-third of their harvest to the government, a practice referred to as sekoti.
 They would then have to transport the harvests to government warehouses in Bar Kunar (Asmar) and Kuz Kanar (Khewa) districts.
 At the time, this could only be achieved with animal-powered transport.
 It was very commonplace for officials to delay acceptance of the deposit and question the quality of their produce.
 In order to be relieved from dues, farmers and landlords would often have to pay bribes.
 Despite this, the government of the Republic of Afghanistan (1973–1978) would, decades after the revolts, claim that the peasantry supported the Afghan government and that Safi tribes looted the peasant's homes and businesses in retaliation.

 According to David B. Edwards, the causes behind the Safi revolt lay in the change in Safi conscription laws.
-For many years prior to the uprising, the accepted procedure for enlisting military recruits - known as the quami, or "tribal" method - had been for individual tribes to supply a certain number of men of their own choosing; these men would always serve together and generally in locations that were not far removed from their homes.
+For many years prior to the uprising, the accepted procedure for enlisting military recruits - known as the qaumi, or "tribal" method - had been for individual tribes to supply a certain number of men of their own choosing; these men would always serve together and generally in locations that were not far removed from their homes.
 Several years prior to the uprising, however, the government had insisted on employing a system referred to as nufus, or "population", in which the army conscripted its recruits directly from the population without consultation with any tribal body.
 The previous system was beneficial to the tribe, especially the tribal elders, who decided who would serve.
 The new procedure eliminated the power of Safi tribal leaders, and was thus fiercely resisted.

 One of the rebel leaders, Mazrak, supported the restoration of Amanullah Khan, a king of Afghanistan who was deposed in the Afghan Civil War (1928–1929).

 According to British records, the Safi uprising was caused by the Afghan government's attempts to institute conscription among the Safi, trading monopolies granted to Afghan merchant companies, and government surveillance.
 Whit Mason attributes the Safi uprising to "extremely brutal taxation, oppression and poverty".